nf-core/rnaseq/docs/usage.md

 Each step in the pipeline has a default set of requirements for number of CPUs, memory and time.
-For most of the steps in the pipeline, if the job exits on UPPMAX with an error code of `143` (exceeded requested resources) it will automatically resubmit with higher requests (2*original, then 3*original).
+For most of the steps in the pipeline, if the job exits on UPPMAX with an error code of `143` (exceeded requested resources) it will automatically resubmit with higher requests (2 x original, then 3 x original).
 If it still fails after three times then the pipeline is stopped.

 ### Custom resource requests